 God loves you.
 Because our sin separates us from a Holy God who wants a relationship with us, He had to send His son Jesus—tempted yet sinless, fully man yet fully God—to take death for us so that we may have life.
 So Jesus died on a cross and on the third day after His death, He conquered death by resurrecting and ascending to Heaven.
 Now, simply by repenting our sins and believing that Jesus came and died to redeem us from the consequences of sins, we can have salvation—eternal life.

 I encourage you to begin reading God’s Word and asking for wisdom, and to find a local church that teaches His Word.
 Or you can begin listening to sermons online.
-Here is a teacher whom I love and respect and enjoy his teachings: Jon Courson.
-He has topical teachings and verse-by-verse.
+A great resource I recommend is the Desiring God website.

 Once you are ready to accept this gift of salvation and make a u-turn for the destiny of your soul, pray a prayer similar to this, meaning it with your heart: